PX4/PX4-user_guide/en/frames_rover/differential_rover.md

 1. [RD_MAX_SPEED](#RD_MAX_SPEED) [m/s]: This is the maximum speed you want to allow for your rover.
    This will define the stick-to-speed mapping for position mode and set an upper limit for the speed setpoint for all [auto modes](#auto-modes).
 2. [RD_MAX_THR_SPD](#RD_MAX_SPEED) [m/s]: This parameter is used to calculate the feedforward term of the closed loop speed control which linearly maps desired speeds to normalized motor commands.
-A good starting point is the observed ground speed when the rover drives at maximum throttle in [manual mode](../flight_modes_rover/manual.md#manual-mode).
+   A good starting point is the observed ground speed when the rover drives at maximum throttle in [Manual mode](../flight_modes_rover/manual.md#manual-mode).
    Increase this parameter if the rover is faster than the setpoint, and decrease if the rover is slower.

    <a id="RD_SPEED_P_TUNING"></a>

    ::: tip
    To further tune this parameter, first make sure you set [RD_SPEED_P](#RD_YAW_RATE_P) and [RD_SPEED_I](#RD_SPEED_I) to zero.
    This way the speed is only controlled by the feed-forward term, which makes it easier to tune.
-Now put the rover in [position mode](../flight_modes_rover/manual.md#position-mode) and then move the left stick of your controller up and/or down and hold it at a few different levels for a couple of seconds each.
+   Now put the rover in [Position mode](../flight_modes_rover/manual.md#position-mode) and then move the left stick of your controller up and/or down and hold it at a few different levels for a couple of seconds each.
    Disarm the rover and from the flight log plot the _forward_speed_setpoint_ from the [RoverDifferentialSetpoint](../msg_docs/RoverDifferentialSetpoint.md) message and the _actual_speed_ from the [RoverDifferentialStatus](../msg_docs/RoverDifferentialStatus.md) message over each other.
    If the actual speed of the rover is higher than the speed setpoint, increase [RD_MAX_THR_SPD](#RD_MAX_THR_SPD).
    If it is the other way around decrease the parameter and repeat until you are satisfied with the setpoint tracking.
    :::

    ::: info
-   If your rover oscillates when driving a straight line in [Position mode](../flight_modes_rover/manual.md#position-mode) just set this parameter to the observed ground speed at maximum throttle in [manual mode](../flight_modes_rover/manual.md#manual-mode) and complete steps 5-7 first before continuing the tuning of the closed loop speed control (Steps 2-4).
+   If your rover oscillates when driving a straight line in [Position mode](../flight_modes_rover/manual.md#position-mode) just set this parameter to the observed ground speed at maximum throttle in [Manual mode](../flight_modes_rover/manual.md#manual-mode) and complete steps 5-7 first before continuing the tuning of the closed loop speed control (Steps 2-4).
    :::

 3. [RD_SPEED_P](#RD_SPEED_P) [-]: Proportional gain of the closed loop speed controller.

    ::: tip
    This parameter can be tuned the same way as [RD_MAX_THR_SPD](#RD_SPEED_P_TUNING).
    If you tuned [RD_MAX_THR_SPD](#RD_MAX_THR_SPD) well, you might only need a very small value.
    :::

 4. [RD_SPEED_I](#RD_SPEED_I) [-]: Integral gain for the closed loop speed controller.